AcademySoftwareFoundation/dpel-website/SECURITY.md

 ## Reporting a Vulnerability

 If you would like to report a security vulerability, you can open a security report at https://github.com/AcademySoftwareFoundation/dpel-website/security/advisories/new, or send to security@dpel.org.

+## Vulnerability Response

+It is our policy to respond to vulnerability reports within 14 days.